 About the Author:

-If you are interested in buying or renting a home in Annapolis, Maryland or the surrounding area and want to tour any property currently on the market, or if you have a home to sell or lease in Annapolis, Maryland and want a professional consultation on current market conditions, please contact me at 443-994-8043 or e-mail me at firstname.lastname@example.org or visit my website at LiveInAnnapolis.com.
+If you are interested in buying a home in Annapolis, Maryland or the surrounding area and want to tour any property currently on the market, or if you have a home to sell in Annapolis, Maryland and want a professional consultation on current market conditions, please contact me at 443-994-8043 or e-mail me at email@example.com or visit my website at www.liveinannapolis.com.

 Stephen Howell came to Annapolis to sail the Bay in 1994.
 What he discovered was a whole new lifestyle.
 Ever since Stephen Howell has been successfully helping others make the most of Annapolis.
 You'll find that with the right professional by your side, you can Live the Lifestyle and Live in Annapolis.